fingerprintjs/fingerprintjs-pro-android/README.md

 }
 ```

-*❗ Important: The identification call is performed on the UI-thread, consider using it while the screen is static.*
+*❗ Important: Due to WebView limitations the initialization of the client is performed on the UI-thread, consider call `getVisitorId()` while the screen is static.*

 ## Using inside a webview with JavaScript